 Comfort Specialists Make Air Conditioning Replacement Easy

 It’s hot.
 We know it.
 But, being without air conditioning during the hot summer months can be unbearable.
 So, you did the right thing and called Home-Tech to purchase an air conditioning replacement system.
-You did your research and found that we sell air conditioning systems from Carrier, Trane, Amana and more, and can repair any brand!
+You did your research and found that we sell air conditioning systems from Carrier, Trane, Bryant, Rheem and more, and can repair any brand!

-Our Comfort Specialists have a high tech, but easily understood, quote or proposal for you.
-That way you can make the best decision for your air conditioning system replacement.
+Our Comfort Specialists have a high-tech, but easily understood, quote or proposal for you.
+That way, you can make the best decision for your air conditioning system replacement.
 Our consumers like that our technicians present this information in a professional, LOW PRESSURE way.

-- To provide comfort, air conditioning and/or heating
+- To provide comfort

 - To solve your cooling and heating problems

-- To educate our customers
+- To educate you, our customer

 - To provide you with a list of warning signs that you can recognize, so you can identify when a problem begins